 The day consisted of both live and pre-recorded elements.
 Live lectures were delivered by Prof Michael Scott and Dr Elena Giusti (see below) with a live Q&A with our current Classics students.
-For our pre-recorded content, our Warwick Classics community presented eighteen specially recorded short videos on a range of topics linked to the OCR specs but taking pupils in new directions.
+For our pre-recorded content, our Warwick Classics community presented a diverse range of pre-recorded short videos on a range of topics linked to the OCR specs but taking pupils in new directions.
 Both live and pre-recorded elements complement the OCR specs while providing context and glimpses into new scholarship and directions in Classics.

 Michael's talk focused on the impact of one of the most important events in ancient history, which in 2020 celebrated its 2,500th anniversary.
 This talk will be of interest to anyone studying Greece and Persia, Invention of the Barbarian, Ancient Warfare, and Athenian Democracy.

 A live Q&A with our Warwick Classics students.
 This is your opportunity to learn all about studying Classics at university and why it is such a fun and respected degree

 'Centering Africa in Greek and Roman Literature' by Dr Elena Giusti

 Elena's talk focused on representations of Africa in Greek and Roman literature, as well as African authors writing in Latin and Greek.
 This talk will be of interest of anyone studying Egypt, Cleopatra, Carthage, Dido, and Women in the ancient world.